andreamartz/sb-20-currency-converter/conceptual.md

 - What is a cookie and what kinds of things are they commonly used for?

+    A cookie stores small bits of information in the client's browser.
+It's a way to save state, since HTTP is a stateless protocol.

+    Cookies can be used in countless ways.
+A cookie can store a user's id, the items in their shopping cart, the time spent on a page, what ads the user has viewed, or some other small bit of information.

 - What is the session object in Flask?

 - What does Flask's `jsonify()` do?